Installation Guide

 2. Go into VM1 Settings, click Storage and remove disk <VM2_sysdisk_name> (you will need to use that disk in the new VM).

-3. The process of creating VM2 is mostly the same as VM1 (as described in Section A.2), with a few differences:
+3. The process of creating VM2 is mostly the same as VM1 (as described in Section A.2, “Creating the First Virtual Machine”), with a few differences:

 • VM’s name is <VM2_name>.